 GM Talks End With Little Progress

 FLINT, Mich.
-(AP) _ Negotiations to end two crippling strikes at General Motors Corp. ended Sunday with little progress, a company spokesman said.
+(AP) _ Negotiations to end two crippling strikes at General Motors Corp. ended Sunday with no settlement, a company spokesman said.

 Talks between GM and the United Auto Workers were held throughout the holiday weekend and were to continue on Monday, GM spokesman Pete Ternes said.

 ``The talks have been somewhat constructive,″ Ternes said. ``But we haven’t made any progress.″

 ``I think it’s just the sense that both sides see the urgency″ of settling, he said.